MITHZZ/Recommender-System/README.md

 1.Understand what the users’ needs are
 2.Prioritise all matches

-DataSet : We have got two types of dataset here ml-100k and 20k and each have different types of dataset (csv and compressed tar file).
+DataSet : We have got two types of dataset here ml-100k and 20m and each have different types of files (csv and compressed tar files).
 So I have tried to make it out for both dataset.

 Basic Steps Invloved :